 9.1 Overview

 In this chapter, we explain how to use sensitivities and throughputs to determine the expected count rate from your source, and how to calculate exposure times to achieve a given signal-to-noise ratio taking all background contributions into account.
 At the end of this chapter, you will find examples to guide you through specific cases.
-In this chapter, for CCD observations, one electron is equivalent to one count, unless stated otherwise.
+In this chapter, for CCD observations (WFC/HRC), one electron is equivalent to one count, unless stated otherwise.
+For MAMA observations (SBC), the detector is operated in ACCUM mode and one count is equivalent to an event.

 9.1.1 The ACS Exposure Time Calculator